-Associate Professors: Peterson (Coordinator), Tran (Coordinator)
+Associate Professor: Peterson (Coordinator)

 2D animation is rapidly becoming a required skill set for filmmakers and artists.
 Many diverse industries-such as business, the entertainment industry, and the legal and medical industries-look to animators to bring ideas to life.
-This minor will appeal to students who are interested in the fields of animation, interactive art, and motion graphics.
-Required courses are: ART 111, 226, 343, and 344; DCOM 120 and 200.
+This minor is designed for students who are interested in the fields of animation, interactive art, and motion graphics.
+Required courses are: ART 111, 226, 343, and 344; FVA 120 and 200.